SFZC-WebOps/cairn-pkm/_cairn-pkm/llm/INSTALLATION.md

-# CAIRN Installation Guide
+# Cairn-PKM Installation Guide

-Instructions for setting up a new CAIRN-based Obsidian vault or migrating an existing vault.
+Instructions for setting up a new Cairn-based Obsidian vault or migrating an existing vault.

 ## New Vault Setup